remotelabz/remotelabz-docs/docs/administrators/getting-started/ubuntu-standalone.md

     sudo service remotelabz-worker status
     ```

-You can check the log of the worker in `/opt/remotelabz-worker/var/log/prod.log`
+You can check the worker's log in `/opt/remotelabz-worker/var/log/prod.log`

 !!! warning
     When consuming messages, a timestamp is used to determine which messages the messenger worker is able to consume.
 Therefore, each machines needs to be time-synchronized.
 We recommend you to use a service like `ntp` to keep your machines synchronized.

-The installation is finish and RemoteLabz application must be works.
-You have now to change the parameter in the `/opt/remotelabz/.env.local` to have the following
+The installation is finished and RemoteLabz application must be working now.In order to be fully usable, you'll have to change the parameter in the `/opt/remotelabz/.env.local` according to the following :

 ```bash
 APP_MAINTENANCE=0
 ```
-If you let the value 1, nobody can use the application.
+If you leave this value to 1, nobody will be able to use the application.

 If you have an error 500, do the following :
 ```bash